 Jessica's released five albums, all recorded wherever her studio happens to be - on terra firma or on wheels... with Christian at the controls.
 The latest is Change The Record, available on Bandcamp now.
 They have been released on their own label, Space Records.

-Jessica has been touring with psych-rock legend Robyn Hitchcock since 2018, as well as several solo dates and support slots with Cliff Bennett and the Rebel Rousers (with whom she guested on saxophone), T.Rextasy, The Blow Monkeys, Steve Norman of Spandau Ballet and Mark Morriss of The Bluetones.
+Jessica has been touring with Robyn Hitchcock since 2018, and in 2022 toured for the second time with The Blow Monkeys.
+She has also supported Cliff Bennett and the Rebel Rousers (with whom she guested on saxophone), T.Rextasy, Steve Norman of Spandau Ballet and Mark Morriss of The Bluetones.
 Jessica has also been taking the role of Sandy Denny with premiere tribute band Coda Led Zeppelin, duetting on the 'Battle of Evermore' and playing a support set.

 2020 started with some high profile gigs with Holy Holy and also supporting Steve Norman of Spandau Ballet (including a sax duel!) but after all live music was cancelled, Jessica and Christian decided to mount a virtual Time Zone Tour, during which the album Forthright was released, and continue with livestream gigs sporadically.

-Jessica has sung 'Those Were The Days' to Baron Cobbold, founder of Knebworth Rock Festival, on his 80th birthday, and shared a stage as Polly Garter with Sir Ian McKellen for the Dylathon, directed by Michael Bogdanov.
+Jessica has sung 'Those Were The Days' to Baron Cobbold, founder of Knebworth Rock Festival, on his 80th birthday and also in 2022 at his memorial birthday picnic, and shared a stage as Polly Garter with Sir Ian McKellen for the Dylathon, directed by Michael Bogdanov.
 She also contributed two guest vocals on Decades, an album by David Palfreyman and Nicholas Pegg and featuring, among others, David Warner and Sarah Jane Morris.